roberttwomey/DSC180A-Quantifying-Style/README.md

 |10|Elevator Pitch|

 ## Domain Hours (to replace Friday hours; begins wk 2)
-* Thurday: 10-11 AM
+* Friday: 9-10 AM
-* Another hour TBA
+* Location: either VROOM at CalIT2 or Basement of CSE building.

+## Office Hours
-* Location: Atkinson Hall 1611 (Clarke Center Lab)
+* Wednesday: 12-2pm, Atkinson Hall 1611 (Clarke Center Lab)
   * enter on the ground floor, walk past the elevator, continue past the design lab, follow the red floor all the way to the back, second to last door on the left.